-With a smartphone in hand and a hunger for new experiences, Gen-Z is leading the way in the next wave of consumer behaviour and, in turn, company marketing practices.
+With a smartphone in hand and a hunger for new experiences, we’re leading the way in the next wave of consumer behaviour and, in turn, company marketing practices.

 And no, we’re not just smartphone-addicted drones.
 Anti-social gamers.
 Serial TikTok scrollers with goldfish-equivalent attention spans.
 We’re young, fresh, tech-savvy, well-educated, and socially minded.